ai-abhishekdey/Mysql/Mysql_practice_exercise_1/README.md

 ```

-### print last 5 entires of movies table ordered by movie_id in descending order : 140, 139..136
+### Print last 5 entires of movies table ordered by movie_id in descending order : 140, 139..136

 ```
 mysql> select * from movies order by movie_id desc limit 5;